-- Neutral (N) - This disengages drive, but will not stop the car from rolling away.
-Can be used when in traffic along with the handbrake.
+- Neutral (N): - This disengages drive, but will not stop the car from rolling away.
+This mode can be handy to use when in traffic along with the handbrake.

-- Manual (+/-) - This allows the car's gears to be changed manually via the use of paddles located on the back of the steering wheel or steering wheel column or levers on the shifter.
-It's sometimes a setting in (D) where by you shift the selector over, rather than up or down to enable manual shifting.
+If your car has this ability, you'll find paddles on the back of the steering wheel or steering wheel column, or levers on the gearstick.
+Occasionally it's a setting in the Drive (D) mode whereby you shift the selector over, rather than up or down, to enable manual shifting.

 Some cars may also feature more options in addition to the universal P, D, N and R. City cars may feature a '1' and '2' option, which are essentially slower D (Drive) gears for use in town or within off-road vehicles to be able to climb or descend terrain easier.

 Any car without a clutch pedal is considered an automatic.
 There are a number of different types of automatic car, so understanding them can be useful in selecting which automatic vehicle is right for you.

 Torque Converter technology is often found in luxury SUVs, and it gives a really smooth, almost silent gear change, depending on speed and how vigorous the driver is with the throttle pedal.

 This type of transmission is by far the most popular in modern cars, and it uses two clutches to line up multiple gear options, allowing for seamless, ultra-fast changes.
 These types of automatic gearbox are found in many premium sports cars, and usually come with paddle shifters on the steering wheel, so you can change gear manually if preferred.